renovatebot/renovate/website/docs/configuration-options.md

 ## mix

-Warning: Elixir mix support is in pre-alpha stage
+Warning: Elixir mix support is in alpha stage

 ## node